hal/core/README.md

-# The AS7 Web Management Interface
+# The Wildfly Web Management Interface

 ## Prerequisites

 - JDK 7
-- JWildFly 8
+- WildFly 8

 In order to work on the console you a need running WildFly instance on your local host.
 You can download it here: